 Direction and Choreography: Einav Katan-Schmid

 What do movement, vision and touch mean to us?
-Insight – site specific within a dancer’s mind explores the insights, we can gain from embodying the visions and inner speech of a dancer while dancing.
-This VR-dance installation aims to lead into feeling the body and reflecting the many layers of its significance, especially in times of increased dependence on technological communication.
+Insight – Site Specific within a Dancer’s Mind explores the insights we can gain from embodying the visions and inner speech of a dancer while dancing.
+This VR-dance film aims to lead into feeling the body and reflecting the many layers of its significance, especially in times of increased dependence on technological communication.

 Japan 2020, 6′

 Conceived and Choreographed by Fabien PriovilleFabien Prioville

 A virtual reality video-dance installation that transforms the everyday landscape of the city

 In addition to collaborations that have transcended the conventional distinctions between disciplines, generations, and professional and amateur performers, Fabien Prioville has recently created groundbreaking work that fuses contemporary dance with such technology as virtual reality and smartphones.

 Following several past projects and performances in Japan, he brought to Tokyo a specially modified version of “Rendez-Vous,” a VR video-dance installation performed and viewed in a public space like a park or cafe.
 The location for the installation is TRAM-PAL Otsuk.
 The experience of viewing bodies in such proximity at the same site, yet not actually there, challenges the audience’s senses and its preconceptions about how dance is usually perceived.

 Conceived and Choreographed by Fabien Prioville